-And Li Wenxiu, the ~only female Jin Yong protagonist~ (from “White Horse Neighs in the West Wind” – there is a summary on Wikipedia) does have goals which aren’t about serving her male love interest, though she non-romantic goals much less assiduously than most male Jin Yong protagonists, and she also does not have much character growth.
+And Li Wenxiu, the ~only female Jin Yong protagonist~ (from “White Horse Neighs in the West Wind” – there is a summary on Wikipedia) does have goals which aren’t about serving her male love interest, though she pursues her non-romantic goals much less assiduously than most male Jin Yong protagonists, and she also does not have much character growth.

 Of the major Jin Yong female characters, the one who comes closest to having a goal other than serving her male love interest (besides Ren Yingying, who really does have the goal of controlling/pacifying the martial arts world even if that is mostly is off-page) is Xiaolongnü.
 Her goal is to … have a very quiet life almost completely withdrawn from society.
 Hey, whatever you think of her goal, at least it’s a goal which isn’t related to serving or pleasing any man.
 Furthermore, she is the only one who asks her male love interest to at least partially set aside his goals to help her reach her goal.
 Yes, she also sometimes sets aside her goal to help with his goal, but the fact that he yields AT ALL to her at the expense of his own goal is rare in Jin Yong.
-And yes, it is an abusive relationship at times (for example, she tries to kill him at one point), but that does not change any of what I have said).
+And yes, it is an abusive relationship at times (for example, she tries to kill him at one point), but that does not change any of what I have said.

 Xiaolongnü also has more personal growth/change than just about any female Jin Yong character – she goes from being an emotionless girl indifferent to the prospect of her own death to being a very sensitive person full of feelings.
 And what caused this character change?
 Loving the male protagonist (I know, it’s such a surprise).
-However, at least after she’s in love since still pursues her original goal.
+However, at least after she’s in love she still pursues her original goal.

 I suspect it’s not a coincidence that Xiaolongnü/Yang Guo is in some ways a gender reversal of the typical Jin Yong romance – he’s smarter than her, she’s older than him, he’s amazingly handsome (unlike the typically plain-looking male protagonist), she’s much more honest than him, etc. And yet, STILL, it’s really Yang Guo’s story more than Xiaolongnü’s story since his personal struggles, not hers, take center place.